• Skip to primary navigation

 Butterscotch Scones aka Starbucks Pumpkin

-Apr 29, 2009 · Modified: Jul 26, 2021 by Anna · This post may contain affiliate links · 17 Comments
+Modified: May 8, 2025 · Published: Apr 29, 2009 by Anna · This post may contain affiliate links · 17 Comments

 Years ago I took the Starbucks Pumpkin Scones recipe and changed it up a bit to make Butterscotch Scones.
-So this recipe is basically the Starbucks Pumpkin scone, but without the glaze and WITH pecans and butterscotch chips.
+So this recipe is basically the Starbucks Pumpkin scone, but without the glaze and with pecans and butterscotch chips.
 I like the photo because it shows a package of powdered sugar I bought in Italy.
 The package has a top with holes in it so you can sprinkle things directly from the powdered sugar canister.
 I wish American confectioners' sugar came in a package like this.

 Butterscotch Scones